Connect to on-premises data sources from Azure Logic Apps

 To update the settings for a gateway connection, you can edit your connection.

-To find all API connections for just your logic app, on your logic app's menu, under Development Tools, select API connections.
+To find all the API connections for just your logic app, on your logic app's menu, under Development Tools, select API connections.

 Select the gateway connection you want, and then select Edit API connection.